who we are

 Her approach is holistic and infuses creativity and innovation in how she supports individuals,

-organisations and communities to achieve the objectives of a more just, equitable, equal, and respectful society.
+organisations and communities to achieve the objectives of a more just, equitable and respectful society.

 She has 25 years of experience using a feminist lens for focusing on gender equality, womxn’s and girls’

-empowerment, C4D and GBV.
+empowerment, communications for development, and gendered violence.
 She works at different levels of influence and engagement, including

 with NGOs, INGOs, academic institutions, international development, and research organisations.